Last updated on February 25th, 2022

 Which makes them – a big investment towards making your home easy to maintain, hygienic and beautiful.
 So, here’s a quick lowdown on everything about tiles that you need to know, that’ll help you make yours with confidence!

 So How Many Kinds Of Tiles Are There Really?

-These are inexpensive tiles that are treated to make them resistant to stains, scratches and acids.
+1. Vitrified tiles: These are inexpensive tiles that are treated to make them resistant to stains, scratches, and acids.

-More popular in kitchens and bathrooms, these are small tiles that can add a pop of color to any room.
-They can be glazed or unglazed and are made from porcelain, stone, glass or ceramic.
+5. Mosaic Tiles: More popular in kitchens and bathrooms, these are small tiles that can add a pop of color to any room.
+They can be glazed or unglazed and are made from porcelain, stone, glass, or ceramic.